TELEVISION, STARS, AND THE SADNESS OF ASTRONAUTS

 “It’s as if someone went to Niagara Falls,” he writes, “and the only photos they brought back were of the car they drove sitting in a nondescript parking lot.”

-The skeptics cannot prove they didn’t go, and NASA can’t prove they did.
+The skeptics cannot prove they didn’t go, and NASA cannot prove they did.
 The connection of representation to reality is severed; and this gives us the perfect illustration of Baudrillardian hyperreality.
 In any case, it is at this point an academic question, relative to the weaponisation of space which the civilian space programme undoubtedly served to mask and fund.
 And yet, the question is one of great human interest.
-For all the journalistic fascination with how it felt to step out on to the surface of another celestial body, how much more of a story is it if courageous men were forced to live a lie for most of their lives?
+For all the journalistic fascination with how it felt to step out on to the surface of another celestial body, how much more fascinating is it if courageous men were forced to live a lie for the rest of their lives?

 Michael Collins, the pilot of the command module, who did not descend to the moon’s surface, tries to inject a little animation and humour into proceedings from time to time.
 When the British astronomer and broadcaster Patrick Moore asks whether any stars were visible through the glare of the moon’s surface, Armstrong replies that no, they were not visible unless one looked ‘through the optics’, at which point Collins interjects that he doesn’t remember seeing a single one throughout the mission.
 This is a very strange statement when you compare it with the testimony of astronauts who flew the Gemini missions and later spoke of spending hours with their faces pressed up against port-holes, riveted by the beauty of the infinite star-scapes they were witnessing from beyond earth’s atmosphere.